rbaumgarten/xlt-testsuite-documentation/README.md

 ## Modules

-The bundeled **modules script packages** are arranged by the pages of the shop they can be applied to.
+The bundled **modules script packages** are arranged by the pages of the shop they can be applied to.
 Every module has the ability to envoke actions, commands or reuse other modules to interact with the corresponding page.

 ## Tests

-The bundeled **tests script packages** are arranged by the business domain aspects of the shop.
+The bundled **tests script packages** are arranged by the business domain aspects of the shop.
 Every test may consist of a test setup, test start, test steps, and test end.

 ### tests.account